-Trim the air line to length using a sharp knife.
-Assemble an aluminium washer onto the through the banjo fitting.
-Assemble second tighten into bulkhead fitting using a 14m ond aluminium washer and Apply thread sealant to the tapered threat fitting body and screw into the banjo fitting spanner. • ☐ Insert the outer compression nut and fer Ferrule should be orientated as per Fig. BANJO BOLT ALUMINIUM WASHER BANJO FITTING OUTER COMPRESSION FITTING BODY RIGHT ANGLE CONFIGURATION Figure 17.
-STRAIGHT CONFIGURATION
+- In the case of an IFS axle assembly or in the case that the axle assembly has been completely removed from the vehicle, the assembly will have to be remounted in order to position the bulkhead fitting in its correct location for air line access. - Trim the air line to length using a sharp knife. - Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
+Assemble second aluminium washer and tighten into bulkhead fitting using a 14mm [9/16"] spanner.
+(Fig.15.) - Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
+Tighten using a 12mm spanner. - Insert the outer compression nut and ferrule over the air line.
+Ferrule should be orientated as per Fig.15.